miguelgrinberg/microdot/docs/extensions.rst

     @app.route('/')
     @auth.optional
     async def index(request):
-        if g.current_user:
+        if request.g.current_user:
             return f'Hello, {request.g.current_user}!'
         else:
             return 'Hello, anonymous user!'

-As shown in the example, a route can check ``g.current_user`` to determine if the user is authenticated or not.
+As shown in the example, a route can check ``request.g.current_user`` to determine if the user is authenticated or not.

 Token Authentication
 ^^^^^^^^^^^^^^^^^^^^